 State Enables the Active Update server on SMC.
-Port Port of the SMC server on which SNS firewalls m Port of the SMC server on which SNS firewalls must connect.
+Enables the Active Update server on SMC.
+Port Port of the SMC server on which SNS firewalls must connect.
 Host Network interfaces on which the SMC server listens.
-Replace this value with $\tt eth0$, $\tt eth1$ for example to indicate that only interfaces eth0 and eth1 are used.
+Replace this value with $eth0$, $eth1$ for example to indicate that only interfaces eth0 and eth1 are used.
 Source URL of the Stormshield server from which Active Update databases are downloaded.
 Categories List of Active Update databases that you wish to download from the SMC server.
 The values of the database categories are as follows.
 Separate them with commas.
-Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: Kaspersky antivirus signatures KASPERSKY IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability Manager SEISM0 Tries Number of tries when the database update fails AutoUpdatePeriod Frequency of database updates.
+Database category Value All databases ALL Antispam: DNS blacklists ANTISPAM Antispam: heuristic engine VADERETRO Embedded URL database URLFILTERING Antivirus: ClamAV antivirus signatures CLAMAV Antivirus: Kaspersky antivirus signatures KASPERSKY IPS: contextual protection signatures PATTERNS Root Certification Authorities ROOTCERTS Geolocation/Public IP reputation IPDATA Vulnerability management SEISM0 Application and web service icons METADATA Tries Number of tries when the database update fails.
+AutoUpdatePeriod Frequency of database updates.
 The possible values are in CRON format.
-By default, $0 /3 $ means that databases will be updated every 3 hours.
+By default, 0 /3 means that databases will be updated every 3 hours.